open-cogsci/osdoc/content/pages/manual/timing.md

 - [usage/prepare-run]

-### Differences between back-ends
+### Differences between backends

-OpenSesame is not tied to one specific way of controlling the display, system timer, etc. Therefore, OpenSesame *per se* does not have specific timing properties, because these depend on the back-end that is used.
-The performance characteristics of the various back-ends are not perfectly correlated: It is possible that on some system the [psycho] back-end works best, whereas on another system the [xpyriment] back-end works best.
-Therefore, one of the great things about OpenSesame is that you can choose which back-end works best for you!
+OpenSesame is not tied to one specific way of controlling the display, system timer, etc. Therefore, OpenSesame *per se* does not have specific timing properties, because these depend on the backend that is used.
+The performance characteristics of the various backends are not perfectly correlated: It is possible that on some system the [psycho] backend works best, whereas on another system the [xpyriment] backend works best.
+Therefore, one of the great things about OpenSesame is that you can choose which backend works best for you!

-In general, the [xpyriment] and [psycho] back-ends are preferable for time-critical experiments, because they use a blocking flip, as described in [Understanding your monitor].
-On the other hand, the [legacy] back-end is slightly more stable and also considerably faster when using [forms].
+In general, the [xpyriment] and [psycho] backends are preferable for time-critical experiments, because they use a blocking flip, as described in [Understanding your monitor].
+On the other hand, the [legacy] backend is slightly more stable and also considerably faster when using [forms].

-Under normal circumstances the three current OpenSesame back-ends have the properties shown in %TblBackendInfo.
+Under normal circumstances the three current OpenSesame backends have the properties shown in %TblBackendInfo.

 %--
 table:
  id: TblBackendInfo
  source: backend-info.csv
- caption: Back-end properties.
+ caption: backend properties.
 --%

 See also:

-- [back-ends]
+- [backends]

 ## Benchmark results and tips for testing your own system